simonbharris/SeaOfThieves-FixLavenderBeard/README.md

 Requirements: Needs .NET 8 Runtime installed.

+Furthermore.
+This program comes as is, run at your own risk.
+See the LICENSE for more details.

 From the official [Sea of Thieves support page](https://support.seaofthieves.com/articles/360000792028), this program specifically automates the following suggested fix:
 > For Steam - If you are being prevented access to Sea of Thieves due to the Lavenderbeard error when using the Steam version, please try the following actions: